MONICA HUERTA

 New Literary Analysis of Law Special Issue of Critical Analysis of Law (2018)

-This essay takes up the metaphors through which realists and Critical Legal Studies scholars created an idea of legal formalism.
+Abstract: This essay takes up the metaphors through which realists and Critical Legal Studies scholars created an idea of legal formalism.
 These insistently material metaphors emphasized that the errors of so-called formalist jurisprudence arose from two things: first, the material location of law; and second, the purpose of law in relation to the material world.
 The essay shows how metaphor in particular was rhetorically suited to this kind of dual work.
-The material metaphors helped to mark and differentiate realists’ intellectual interventions.
-These metaphors were also part of the aim to reorient law toward the material world by resignifying its materiality.
-Last, this essay shows that this reorientation toward the material was forged through making material forces precisely out of the immaterial of contingency and uncertainty.
+This essay shows that legal realists’ reorientation toward the material was forged through making material forces precisely out of the immaterial of contingency and uncertainty.

 CONTINUE READING